webpack/webpack.js.org/src/content/guides/environment-variables.md

     url: https://blog.flennik.com/the-fine-art-of-the-webpack-2-config-dc4d19d7f172#d60a
 ---

-To disambiguate in your `webpack.config.js` between [development](/guides/development) and [production builds](/guides/production) you may use webpack "environment variables" (not to be confused with the [environment variables](https://en.wikipedia.org/wiki/Environment_variable) of the shell where you're running webpack).
+To disambiguate in your `webpack.config.js` between [development](/guides/development) and [production builds](/guides/production) you may use webpack "environment variables".

+T> webpack's environment variables are different from the [environment variables](https://en.wikipedia.org/wiki/Environment_variable) of the shell where you're running webpack

 The webpack command line [environment option](/api/cli/#environment-options) `--env` allows you to pass in as many environment variables as you like.
 Environment variables will be made accessible in your `webpack.config.js`.
 For example, `--env.production` or `--env.NODE_ENV=local` (`NODE_ENV` is conventionally used to define the environment type, see [here](https://dzone.com/articles/what-you-should-know-about-node-env).)